ManageIQ/manageiq-vagrant-dev/README.md

 ## The process ##

-The Vagrant file will create a VM using fedora24-cloud as a basis and proceed to configure it for development:
+The Vagrant file will create a VM using fedora25-cloud as a basis and proceed to configure it for development:
-- Configure the VM with 4 GB and 2 CPU
+- Configure the VM with 6 GB and 2 CPU
 - Open port 3000 for UI management
 - Open port 4000 for API management
 - Copy the contents of ~/workspace/manageiq to /manageiq inside the appliance
 - Install python (needed by Ansible) so the Ansible playbook.yml can be run
 - Configure the OS and install everything needed for development
 - Configure the database, start and enable it and add the user needed
-- Configure rbenv and install ruby 2.3.1
+- Configure rbenv and install ruby 2.4.1
 - Verify if reboot is necessary and then reboot the machine

 ## Limitations ##
 It won't run bin/setup to download the gems and run the database migration, so you can test them.
-It won't execute rake evm:start to start the service that you will find in localhost:3000 Synchronization is only done once because the strategy is rsync (you need to call vagrant rsync to resynchronize)
+It won't execute bin/rails evm:start to start the service that you will find in localhost:3000 Synchronization is only done once because the strategy is rsync (you need to call vagrant rsync to resynchronize)

 ## Adapting the Vagrantfile ##